Velder101/FunStripe.Sample/README.md

 # FunStripe / FunStripeLite Integration Guide

-**FunStripe** is an F# library that provides a functional wrapper around the Stripe API for payment processing.
+[**FunStripe**](https://github.com/simontreanor/FunStripe) is an F# library that provides a functional wrapper around the [Stripe](https://stripe.com/) API for payment processing.
 This guide demonstrates the essential patterns for integrating Stripe payments in your application.

 This repository uses FunStripeLite NuGet-package, but usage is identical to full FunStripe, just with a few dependencies removed.
+This repository is not using the official Stripe.net .NET integration, as avoiding that is exactly one key aims of the alternative, FunStripe.

 ## Overview